beemirang/deepend/README.txt

   allocated to any subpool.
 Only task types or types that have tasks cannot be allocated to a subpool in Ada 2012.

-  In addition, for Ada 95, Ada 2005, and Ada 2012, the "new" keyword may be used with all the subpool packages without specifying a subpool, which results in an object being allocated to the default subpool for the storage pool.
+  In addition, for Ada 95, Ada 2005, Ada 2012, and Ada 2022, the "new" keyword may be used with all the subpool packages without specifying a subpool, which results in an object being allocated to the default subpool for the storage pool.

   Note: Using the "new" syntax allows one to allocate objects of limited types to the default subpool of the pool for Ada 95, and Ada 2005, as otherwise the Allocate generics would not allow this.
-In Ada 2012, one can not only allocate objects of limited types to the default subpool, but one also allocate objects of limited types to any subpool, using the Ada 2012 subpool allocator syntax.
+In Ada 2012, and later, one can not only allocate objects of limited types to the default subpool, but one also allocate objects of limited types to any subpool, using the Ada 2012 subpool allocator syntax.

 4.0 BUILD INSTRUCTIONS
 ======================